wp-plugins/dual-size-responsive-slider/readme.txt

-=== Two Image Responsive Slider ===
+=== Dual Size Responsive Slider ===
 Contributors: Hiroki Kanazawa
 Tags: slider,slider show,responsive,image
-Requires at least: 3.0.0
+Requires at least: 3.5
 Tested up to: 4.2.2
 License: GPLv2 or later
-Stable tag: trunk
+Stable Tag: 1.1.0

 This plugin displays slide show for responsive using FlexSlider2.
-You can set 2 images whose size is different, size for PC and smart phone.
+You can set 2 images its size is different, size for PC and smart phone.

 == Description ==
 Responsive Slider is plugin to display HTML and Javascript for Flexslider2.
-You can use another image whose size is different when screen width is small.
+You can use small size image when screen width is small.
 It is effective to load page.

 * You can set Large Slide size in option page.
 * You can set Small Slide size in option page.